danwing/metadata/draft-rw-flow-metadata.md

 bandwidth policy rate.

 Both the above use-cases are improved by metadata described in this document.
-This document is a companion to signaling the metadata itself, such as
+This document is a companion to host-to-network signaling the metadata itself, such as

 * UDP Options (e.g., {{?I-D.kaippallimalil-tsvwg-media-hdr-wireless}}, {{?I-D.reddy-tsvwg-explcit-signal}}),
 * IPv6 Hop-by-Hop Options ({{Section 4.3 of ?RFC8200}}), or